 Selecting a Tree Species

-The LCMA adheres to the City of Denver Forestry Department’s list of approved trees for tree species that may be planted in Lowry tree lawns and yards.
+The LCMA adheres to the City of Denver Forestry Department’s list of approved trees for tree species that may be planted in Lowry yards.
 The list identifies tree species that are prohibited (i.e., any species of willow trees), have a moratorium on planting (i.e., Autumn Blaze Maple), and that are permitted.

 Unsightly Conditions